 - These large oil molecules rise above the mixture in the collecting chamber and are removed when required.

 - The output from this unit should be less than 15 ppm to fulfil legal discharge criteria.

 - If the oil content in water is more than 15 ppm then maintenance work such as filter cleaning or renewal of filters is to be done as required.

 A freshwater inlet connection is also provided to the filter unit to clean and flush the filter.
 This is usually done before and after the operation of oil separator unit.

 Related Reading: 20 Important Factors For Oily Water Separator Operation On Ships

 - This unit functions together in two parts – monitoring and controlling.

-- There are normally 3 solenoid valves commanded by control unit.
-These are located in the first unit oil collecting chamber, second unit oil collecting chamber and one in discharge side of the oily water separator which is a 3 way valve.
+- There are normally 3 solenoid valves commanded by the control unit.
+These are located in the first unit oil collecting chamber, second unit oil collecting chamber and one in the discharge side of the oily water separator which is a 3-way valve.

-- The 3 way valve inlet is from the OWS discharge, where one outlet is to overboard and second outlet is to OWS sludge tank.
+- The 3-way valve inlet is from the OWS discharge, where one outlet is to overboard and the second outlet is to OWS sludge tank.

-- When OCM gives alarm, 3 way valve discharges oily mixture in the sludge tank.
+- When OCM gives an alarm, 3-way valve discharges oily mixture in the sludge tank.